 The Airmen's Stories - F/O N J M Barry

-Seemingly none the worse for this experience, the following day Nat wrote a letter to his sister Erica, who was living in Yorkshire with her husband Robert Thompson, the headmaster of Aysgarth School in the remote Dales of North Yorkshire:
+The following day he wrote to his sister Erica, who was living in Yorkshire with her husband Robert Thompson, the headmaster of Aysgarth School.

 My dear Erica,